 Rebecca Spector joined CFS in 2000 and has been instrumental in growing the organization and creating its West Coast Regional Office in San Francisco.
 As CFS’s West Coast Director, she champions policy initiatives at the state and federal level and coordinates public outreach campaigns to promote healthy, safe and sustainable food systems.
 She has been working in the environmental and agricultural sector for more than 20 years, and her experience includes establishing regulations to limit the production of genetically engineered (GE) fish in California, and writing and sponsoring numerous legislative initiatives including state bills to require labeling of GE foods, labeling of GE fish, labeling of food from cloned animals, and farmer protections from GMO contamination.
 Previously, she served as director of development at Green Seal, the first U.S. product eco-labeling organization, and at Mothers & Others for a Livable Planet she spearheaded its organic cotton marketing campaign.
 Rebecca is associate editor of Fatal Harvest: The Tragedy of Industrial Agriculture and Your Right to Know: Genetic Engineering and the Secret Changes in Your Food.
 She has authored numerous articles and reports including “Livestock Cloning and the Quest for Industrial Perfection” in CAFO: The Tragedy of Industrial Animal Factories and “Fully Integrated Food Systems: Regaining Connections between Farmers and Consumers” in Fatal Harvest.
 For ten years, Rebecca was co-owner of the first certified organic farm in Half Moon Bay, California, and created its community supported agriculture (CSA) and farmers’ market programs that served hundreds of families in the Bay Area.
 She holds an M.S. in Environmental Policy from the University of Michigan’s School of Natural Resources and Environment.

 Senior attorney Adam Keats works on water supply and water privatization issues, focusing on agricultural water use.
-He is currently litigating several cases regarding water privatization in California, including a major fight to reverse the privatization of the Kern Water Bank, one of the world’s largest water banking facilities.
-He is a frequent speaker at meetings and conferences on water supply and water privatization.
-In 2015 he coauthored “Not All Water Stored Underground is Groundwater: Aquifer Privatization and California’s 2014 Groundwater Sustainable Management Act,” published in the Golden Gate University Environmental Law Journal.
-Before joining CFS he was a senior counsel at the Center for Biological Diversity and director of that organization’s Urban Wildlands program.
+He is a 2016 recipient of the California Lawyer Attorney of the Year (CLAY) award for his work fighting a major sprawl development project in southern California.
+He is currently litigating several cases regarding water privatization, including a major fight to reverse the privatization of the Kern Water Bank, one of the world’s largest water banking facilities.
+This work was featured in the 2017 film Water & Power: A California Heist, which premiered at the Sundance Film Festival and aired on the National Geographic Channel.
+Keats is a frequent speaker and author on water supply and water privatization.
+In 2015 he co-authored “Not All Water Stored Underground is Groundwater: Aquifer Privatization and California’s 2014 Groundwater Sustainable Management Act,” published in the Golden Gate University Environmental Law Journal.
+Before joining CFS in 2015, he was a senior counsel at the Center for Biological Diversity and director of that organization’s Urban Wildlands program.
 He received his law degree in 1997 from UC Davis School of Law and his bachelor’s degree in 1993 from the University of Massachusetts, Amherst.

 Alexandria Coutu is the Program Associate for the Hawaii office.
 She graduated Magna Cum Laude from the University of Colorado with a degree in Marketing and International Business.
 This is her first full-time post-college position.
 Prior to working for CFS, her previous work experience includes banking, digital marketing, social media marketing, event coordinating, and customer service.
 Born and raised in a small farming community just outside of Portland, Oregon, our mission ties perfectly in with her passion for a sustainable future.
 In her spare time, Allie enjoys yoga, snowboarding, backpacking, relaxing at the beach, volunteering, and meeting new people.